Golant: History

 A once well-used ford crossed the river near Golant.
-During the English Civil War in 1644 a 10,000-strong parliamentary army fought Royalist forces in area.
+During the English Civil War in 1644 a 10,000-strong parliamentary army fought Royalist forces in the area.
 King Charles was in the area during the campaign.
-The Earl of Essex and other prominent parliamentarians escaped by boat to Plymouth. many 17th century cannonballs and musket balls have been found in the area.
+The Earl of Essex and other prominent parliamentarians escaped by boat to Plymouth.
+Many 17th century cannonballs and musket balls have been found in the area.